johnmee/johnmee.com/pages/resume.md

 - Received an *Honoree Award* in the 15th Annual Webby Awards

 **Java/C#/Coldfusion/Perl/Fortran/Other**  (10y)
-John graduated as a stereotypical computing 'boy wonder' in 1991 and spent a couple of years in the industry doing Fortran, UNIX/C and Perl for the Roads and Traffic Authority and AMPOL, and working the help desks.
+John graduated as a stereotypical 'computer kid' in 1991 and spent a couple of years in the industry doing Fortran, UNIX/C and Perl for the Roads and Traffic Authority and AMPOL after working the help desks.
- He traveled extensively, working itinerant jobs until 2000 (9y).
-In 2000, he started building databased websites with Adobe ColdFusion spending seven years with a consulting house, two long-forgotten startups, and a big marketing company (Carlson) (7y).
-At Genworth Financial, Coldfusion transitioned into Java/Weblogic, thence some C#.NET by freelance gigging and a contract with Perpetual Trustees (2y).
-Feel free to ask about this time if it interests you.
+ He then globetrotted extensively working itinerant jobs until 2000 (9y).
+In 2000, he started building data-backed websites with Adobe ColdFusion, spreading several years amongst a consulting house, two long-forgotten startups, and a big marketing company (Carlson).
+He went back to Uni for a IT Masters and, via Genworth Financial, toyed with Java/Weblogic, then some C#.NET by freelance gigging and a contract with Perpetual Trustees (2y), before settling into Python.
+Feel free to ask about any of this time if it interests you.

 __Testimonials__